jheusala/qualify/README.md

 ### `validate`

-An array of schemas that will be used to specify how arguments are validated.
+An array for each schema that will be used to specify how arguments are validated.
 Optional arguments should be set as `undefined`.

 ### `returns`

-validate the return value of the function in a schema format
+Validate the return value of the function in our schema format.

 Notes about our schema validation
 ---------------------------------